 Fossil fuels get a lot of bad press, but are there advantages?
 Will moving the global economy from Fossil Fuel Energy to Alternative Energy be worth it?
+Or do we need to pursue cavity wall insulation grants?
 Following on from last month’s article, we will discuss the pros and cons of both fossil fuels and alternative energy sources to compare them.

 What is Fossil Fuel Energy and Renewable Energy?